Minimum 2:1 (or equivalent)

 - Dr Clare Warren – NERC Advanced Postdoctoral Research Fellow.
 The formation and exhumation of high-pressure metamorphic rocks, geochronology, geodynamic modelling.

 We encourage enquiries from prospective students on any geochemical, biotic or geochronological aspect of present-day or palaeoenvironmental change.
-Lists of postgraduate research projects likely to be available for a 2016.

 Fees and funding